Alisha Adkins is an author, gamer, and zombie enthusiast. She is currently pursuing her dream of writing and quietly starving to death.

 The Ethereal Plunderer card from the Hunt for Illidan TCG expansion is a very rare card (1/264 booster packs) and, according to wowtcgloot.com, is currently selling for around $180.

-This card rates as the HOLY GRAIL of battle pets.
+This card is rated HOLY GRAIL of all battle pets.
 It is completely unique, has exceptional utility, and will make everyone around you extremely jealous.
 I don't know if spending almost $200 on any virtual item is ever reasonable, but if it is, the Ethereal Soul-Trader would be the one on which to do it.